Lyndall Farley: Supporting People on their Sabbatical Journey

 SH: This is so valuable!
 We are clearly believers in sabbaticals being one of the great solutions to balancing our professional and personal lives.
 We are so happy to share your experience of “living a sabbatical life” and starting Beyond a Break to help others do the same.

 We enjoy catching up with our notable members and partners.
 It’s always interesting to write about their multifaceted adventures and accomplishments.
 Do you have a Sabbatical Homes story you’d like to share?
-Let us know what you think.
-Connect with us on Twitter, LinkedIn, Facebook or Instagram.
+Let us know what you think!
+Connect with us on Twitter, LinkedIn, Facebook, Instagram, YouTube and Pinterest.